Green Inventory Management for Fashion Retail - Case Study

 - Packing Material: filling material, labels, pallet wrapping

-You can compare the ratio of emissions reductions by euro invested with other green solutions like e-trucks, renewable energy or recycled packing material.
+You can compare the ratio of emissions reductions per euro invested with other green solutions like e-trucks, renewable energy, or recycled packaging materials.

 About Me

-Let’s connect on Linkedin and Twitter, I am a Supply Chain Engineer using data analytics for supply chain optimization, sustainability and personal productivity.
+Let’s connect on LinkedIn and Twitter.
+I am a Supply Chain Engineer using data analytics for supply chain optimisation, sustainability and personal productivity.

 If you’re looking for tailored consulting solutions to optimize your supply chain and meet sustainability goals, feel free to contact me.